 - You don’t need to rush in to answering.
 Give yourself time to think.
 If you are worried about a long pause developing, take a sip of water or say to your interviewers that you’d like time to think.

 - If you reach the end of an interview and are worried that you didn’t answer a question particularly well, you can ask if you can revisit the question and amend your answer.
 Emma Hale is a chartered civil engineer at Mott MacDonald who now interviews graduates.
-She told a previous edition of The Guardian UK 300: ‘I’d be impressed if someone wanted to come back to a question they were asked previously to add an extra detail or clarify a point.’
+She told a previous edition of the UK 300: ‘I’d be impressed if someone wanted to come back to a question they were asked previously to add an extra detail or clarify a point.’

 Remember the other interview questions you might be asked